Ex-police chief admits to stealing heroin from evidence room

 ELIZABETH, Pa.
-(AP) - A Pennsylvania community’s former police chief has admitted stealing thousands of stamp bags of heroin and fentanyl from his department’s evidence room.
+(AP) - A Pennsylvania community’s former police chief has admitted stealing thousands of small bags of heroin and fentanyl from his department’s evidence room.

 Timothy Butler pleaded guilty Wednesday to drug possession, theft and obstruction of the administration of law charges.
 He’s due to be sentenced Nov.
 20.